mhegeman/2024_scgis_webr/README.md

 repo for “Shiny Happy People Sharing Geospatial Data” - this presentation was part of the 2024 SCGIS Conference.

-In this presentation, we (@sayersr and @mhegeman) tackle those pesky problems we’ve all faced when trying to share cool map data with our colleagues.
-You know, the headaches of pricey servers, software that costs an arm and a leg, and installation processes that make you want to pull your hair out! 😅
+In this presentation, we (@sayersr and @mhegeman) examine some common challenges when visualizing your spatial data and sharing those results with our colleagues.
 But don’t worry, we’ve got solutions!
-We introduce you to the awesome world of Shinylive - a nifty web app framework that works with both R and Python.
-Using some WebAssembly wizardry, we show you how to create super lightweight, serverless apps that’ll make your geospatial data sing! 🎵
+We introduce you to Shinylive - a web app framework that works with both R and Python.
+With Shinylive you can create lightweight, serverless apps that are easy to share.

-We walk you through building an interactive map that can juggle multiple data sources, all while keeping things private and consistent.
+We walk you through building an interactive map that can plot your spatial data using Leaflet, all while keeping things private.
 It’s like having your cake and eating it too! 🍰

 We wrap up with a look at the cool benefits of this approach, some challenges to keep in mind, and exciting ideas for future enhancements.
-Whether you’re a seasoned pro or just dipping your toes into the geospatial waters, there’s something here for everyone!
 So dive in, explore our slides, and let’s make sharing geospatial data a breeze!
 If you have any questions or just want to geek out about maps, give us a shout.
 Happy mapping! 🗺️✨

+Resources that helped us:
-Links for research: Youtube [Lonboard: Fast, Interactive Geospatial Visualization in Jupyter & JavaScript - Kyle Barron - nyhackr](https://www.youtube.com/live/p3zh85rq6A8?si=dRc5u9REmXB83UYN)
+[Lonboard: Fast, Interactive Geospatial Visualization in Jupyter & JavaScript - Kyle Barron - nyhackr](https://www.youtube.com/live/p3zh85rq6A8?si=dRc5u9REmXB83UYN)

 [Running R-Shiny without a Server -